Beau Geste (1926 film): Plot

 John joins the Foreign Legion and is reunited with his brothers.
 Boldini overhears them joking about the jewel.
 That night, Boldini is caught stealing Beau's belt.
 Boldini tells Sergeant Lejaune about the jewel, supposedly hidden in Beau's belt.
 Lejaune assigns Digby and his American friends Hank and Buddy to Beaujolais, while he, Beau and John join a detachment, commanded by Lieutenant Maurel, marching to Fort Zinderneuf.

 After Maurel dies, Lejaune assumes command at the fort.
 After a fortnight of Lejaune's cruelty, some of the men plot mutiny.
 Beau, John and three others remain loyal.
 Boldini tells Beau and John that Lejaune knows about the mutiny and plans to have the men kill each other so there will be no witnesses to his theft of the jewel.
 Lejaune arms the loyalists, then demands that Beau give him the jewel for "safekeeping", but is rebuffed.
 Lejaune captures the mutineers, but an Arab attack forces him to release and arm them.

-When a Legionnaire is killed, Lejaune props up his body on the battlement and makes it appear he is still alive.
+Whenever a Legionnaire is killed, Lejaune props up his body on the battlement and makes it appear he is still alive.
 Finally, only Lejaune, Beau and John remain.
 Then Beau is seemingly killed.
-When John sees Lejaune searching Beau's body, he grabs his bayonet, but Lejaune draws his pistol and sentences him to death.
+When John sees Lejaune searching Beau's body, he grabs his bayonet, but Lejaune draws his pistol and sentences him to death apparently intending to carry out the sentence immediately.
 Beau, barely alive, grabs Lejaune's leg, enabling John to stab him.
 Before dying, Beau tells John to desert and deliver a letter to their aunt.
 When John spots the relief force, he fires a single shot, then departs.

 Digby, the trumpeter, climbs in and finds Beau's body.
 Remembering his childhood promise, he gives his brother a Viking's funeral, with a dog (Lejaune) at his feet.
 Then he deserts and finds John.
-They run into Hank and Buddy.
+They run into Hank and Buddy who, given the short time elapsed, may have deserted before fulfilling their order to summon reinforcements.
 Five days later, they are lost, with little water and only one camel left.
 Digby leaves a letter for the sleeping John (stating that one camel can carry three, but not four) and walks away.